About this course¶

 Prerequisites

 You should know how to write and read simple code in python and R. You should also have basic knowledge of probability, statistics, and linear algebra.
+You can refer to the Python 101 for the basic Python we expect you to know.

 To finish the homework, you may need to know some Markdown and LaTeX syntax but it is not required if you are only interested in learning the course materials.